maxwolf621/SpringNote/Hibernate/TableRelationship.md

 If Father doesn't exist then Child will not exist which means child must be dependent on father
 - The Foreign Key in Child Entity (which references to Father entity's Primary key)

-So as in database
-- To **identify** Child Entity (Weak Entity).
-  > The Foreign key in Child Entity must map to the primary Key in Father Entity.

 ### Unidirectional `@OneToMany`

 ```java